knorrie/network-examples/lxcbird/README.md

     root@birdbase:/# true > /var/log/bird/bird.log; chown bird: /var/log/bird/bird.log
     root@birdbase:/# true > /var/log/bird/bird6.log; chown bird: /var/log/bird/bird6.log

-The creation of the log file is necessary to work around a bug in the Debian packaging, that causes the logfile to be created with root as owner, and subsequent causes bird startup to fail because it cannot write to the log file as user bird. :-(
+The creation of the log file is necessary to work around a bug in the Debian packaging, that causes the logfile to be created with root as owner, and subsequent causes bird startup to fail because it cannot write to the logfile as user bird. :-(

 ### IP forwarding